Captain4LK/SoftLK-lib/examples/resize/README.md

    SLK_layer_activate(0,1);
    //Now flag the layer as dynamic.
 If the dynamic flag is set and SoftLK
    //has been started in dynamic mode, windows will be resizable and
-   //the layers is resized accordingly to the window dimensions.
+   //the layer is resized accordingly to the window dimensions.
    SLK_layer_set_dynamic(0,1);

    while(SLK_core_running())